MehediAzim/DeepAmp/README.md

-#  DeepAmp: A deep learning tool for predicting A sites.
+#  DeepAmp: A Convolutional Neural Network based tool for predicting protein AMPylation sites from binary profile representation

 ### Abstract
+DeepAmp: A Convolutional Neural Network based tool for predicting protein AMPylation sites from binary profile representation

 ### [1].
 Read File:
 All the datasets file are in `FASTA` format which can be with `.txt` or `.fasta` extension.
 E.g. `anyName.txt` or  `anyName.fasta`.
 Please know more about the FASTA file format [by clicking here!](https://en.wikipedia.org/wiki/FASTA_format).